Student-centric advice and objective recommendations

 After the site visit, all you have to do is wait to find out your certification decision!
 Typically, this decision will arrive anywhere between 9 and 12 months after you initially file your petition.
 If you are the DSO/PDSO, you will be notified via email about your school’s approval or denial.

-If your petition does happen to be denied, you will be notified of why that is the case.
-You even have the right to appeal your decision, so long as your petition was not denied because you “abandoned” it (failed to submit documents or follow through with steps).
+If your petition is denied, you will be notified of why that is the case.
+You even have the right to appeal your decision, so long as your petition was not denied because you “abandoned” it.
 In addition to your decision itself, the email should even include instructions for how to go about appealing the decision.

 If you do go about trying to appeal your SEVP certification decision, we wish you the best of luck!
 For those approved for certification, however, keep on reading.